Menopause, Nutrition & Lifestyle

 Sleep meditation and sleep music can be incorporated into your daily routine.
 For promoting sleep and relaxation and are both safe and accessible for long term use.
 There are also other complementary therapies to help treat poor sleep.

 Such as specific herbal medicines that can enhance sleep and sleep deprivation symptoms.
-You may discuss with your healthcare provider to explore what you work for you.
+You may discuss with your healthcare provider to explore what works for you.

 Leave a Comment